2024 Malaysian motorcycle Grand Prix

 The 2024 Malaysian motorcycle Grand Prix (officially known as the Petronas Grand Prix of Malaysia) was the nineteenth round of the 2024 Grand Prix motorcycle racing season.
-All races were held at the Petronas Sepang International Circuit in Sepang on 3 November 2024.
+It was held at the Petronas Sepang International Circuit in Sepang on 3 November 2024.

 After Celestino Vietti's win in the Moto2 class, Kalex secured its twelfth straight Constructors' Championship.

 MotoGP Sprint

 The MotoGP Sprint was held on 2 November.